 A baseline cardiac evaluation with an ECG and either a MUGA scan or an ECHO is recommended, especially in patients with risk factors for increased cardiotoxicity.
 Repeated MUGA or ECHO determinations of LVEF should be performed, particularly with higher cumulative anthracycline doses (e.g. \geq 450 mg/m2).
 The technique used for assessment should be consistent throughout follow-up.

-DOXORUBICIN is not an anti-microbial agent.
+Doxorubicin Hydrochloride for Injection USP is not an anti-microbial agent.

 Reproductive Health: Female and Male Potential